azproduction/relocating-to-berlin/README.md

 ### What are the main difficulties with relocation?

-**Mikhail Davydov**: Besides finding the job remotely.
-Collect, translate all required papers.
+**Mikhail Davydov**: Besides finding the job remotely, collect, translate all required papers.

 **Artem Sapegin**: You also need a diploma for a Blue Card.